Caustics in the sine-Gordon model from quenches in coupled 1D Bose gases: Initial Conditions

 \section{Initial Conditions}

 The dynamics we seek to study in this paper start from a $J$-quench where two independent one-dimensional gases at thermal equilibrium are suddenly coupled.
-In order to obtain the initial density and phase fluctuations of these gases we use the Tomonaga-Luttinger (TL) model that provides the universal low energy effective theory for one-dimensional systems (low energy limit of the Lieb-Lininger theory, for example) \cite{Torre2013}.
+In order to obtain the initial density and phase fluctuations of these gases we use the TL model.